FilUnderscore/BoomBeach-Proxy/README.md

 # BoomBeach-Proxy
-A C++ written proxy for Boom Beach.
+A Boom Beach Proxy written in C++, compatible with Windows/macOS/Linux.